irumeria/auto-vasper/README.md

 ## Analysis the results of vasp calculation

 The [recent research](https://arxiv.org/abs/2205.09007) has shown the ability of optimal combination algorithm in searching the ground state energy of given components.
-We can use these algorithm to avoid enumerating all the structures of a given supercell.
+We can use these algorithms to avoid enumerating all the structures of a given supercell.

 **demoNiAl.py** is a demo script for searching ground state energy with the auto-vasper.
 The brief workflow is as follows: